This article describes the section of the program builder that allows you to select when the target will be performed and how to set up session types.

 How to Set Up Session Types

-To create a session type, you type in the name of your custom session in the space next to "Session type".
-Some popular session types are "School", "Home Session", "CBI" (Community Based Instruction), "Social Skills Group", and "Peer Date".
+To create a session type click the space next to "Session type", highlight the word "Session" (in blue font), and begin typing the name of your custom session.
+Some popular session types are "School", "Home Session", "CBI" (Community Based Instruction), "Social Skills Group", "Peer Date", etc.

 In order to maintain a specific list of session types for your clients, you can create session type parameters by clicking on the link next to Perform.